mishozz/fmi-blockchain-vault/Docs.md

 ## Method calls examples

+- NOTE: Vault is the same as Escrow Service

 The following example are using the web3 sdk for Javascript.

  - vault = new web3.eth.Contract(Vault.abi, vaultData.address)